 Many romance or other kinds of scam victims will end up with a tax bill.

-Maybe you had money flow through an account or cashed in a regulated account that will incur penalties?
+Maybe you had money flow through an account or cash in a regulated account that would incur penalties?
 Either way, you may have bad news from the tax man.

 However, in many countries, especially the United States, there are programs that can forgive all or part of the tax liabilities in situations of hardship.